szl0144/starter-academic/content/home/featured.md

 headless: true

 # Order that this section appears on the page.
-weight: 80
+weight: 90

-title: Featured Publications
+title: Low Latency Queuing Control in Extendable Mobile Ad-hoc Network Emulator (EMANE)
 subtitle: ""

 content: